mattermost/docs/source/configure/plugins-configuration-settings.rst

 This plugin allows team members to initiate a Zoom meeting with a single click.
 All participants in a channel can easily join the Zoom meeting and the shared link is updated when the meeting is over.
 See the `Zoom Conferencing Plugin <https://mattermost.gitbook.io/plugin-zoom/>`__ product documentation for details.

 .. note::
   To set up this plugin, you need to create a Zoom App using a Zoom Administrator account.
-See the `Zoom Configuration <https://mattermost.gitbook.io/plugin-zoom/installation/zoom-configuration>`__ documentation for details.
+See the `Zoom configuration <https://mattermost.gitbook.io/plugin-zoom/installation/zoom-configuration>`__ documentation for details.

 Access the following configuration settings in the System Console by going to **Plugins > Zoom**.